 A flexible program that emphasizes knowledge of the dynamics of human development and family interaction that prepares students for careers in applied family services in industrial, educational, or governmental settings.

 A clinical training program accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
 Students learn about developmental processes in the family and receive extensive training and supervision in evidence-based interventions for individuals, relationships and families.

 This program is focused on the creating students who are prepared to sit for certification with the Association of Child Life Professionals and practice in the field of Child Life.
 Through coursework and clinical work under the supervision of a Child Life Specialist, students will be prepared to support the socio-emotional needs of children and families in a healthcare setting.

 The Doctor of Philosophy in HDFS is a comprehensive program with special emphasis in five domains of interpersonal competence across the lifespan: (a) relationships in adulthood, (b) relationships in childhood and adolescence, (c) social, cognitive and emotional health, (d) biological and psychophysiological foundations for healthy development, and (e) intervention and prevention research and application.
 Students develop strong research and teaching competence so they may seek careers in academic settings or as leaders in the application of research to enhance quality of life.

-Advanced Research Methods for Developmental and Family Science Graduate students in HDFS can apply to this optional certificate to recognize the completion of additional training in research methods and statistics, beyond core course requirements.
+Advanced Research Methods for Human Sciences Graduate students in HDFS can apply to this optional certificate to recognize the completion of additional training in research methods and statistics, beyond core course requirements.